 SympNet Layers

-The SympNet paper [24] discusses three different kinds of sympnet layers: activation layers, linear layers and gradient layers.
+The SympNet paper [5] discusses three different kinds of sympnet layers: activation layers, linear layers and gradient layers.
 We discuss them below.
-Because activation layers are just a simplified form of gradient layers those two will be discussed together.
+Because activation layers are just a simplified form of gradient layers those are introduced together.
 A neural network that consists of many of these layers we call a SympNet.

 SympNet Gradient Layer